influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withZone(zone)
 ```

-Zone is the Venafi Policy Zone to use for this issuer.
+"Zone is the Venafi Policy Zone to use for this issuer.
 All requests made to the Venafi platform will be restricted by the named zone policy.
-This field is required.
+This field is required."

 ## obj spec.venafi.cloud

-Cloud specifies the Venafi cloud configuration settings.
-Only one of TPP or Cloud may be specified.
+"Cloud specifies the Venafi cloud configuration settings.
+Only one of TPP or Cloud may be specified."

 ### fn spec.venafi.cloud.withUrl